gensekiel/modtreefarm/README.md

 visual indicator of height for these tiles. *(gardening)*
 * Refresh the ability to forage and/or botanize tiles that allow it by fertilizing them. *(gardening)*
+* Make trellises (except ivy) harvestable out of season by fertilizing them. *(gardening)*
+* Make herb planters age faster by watering them to reach the age at which they can be harvested. *(gardening)*
+* Make herb planters harvestable by fertilizing them when at the right age. *(gardening)*

 Almost every aspect can be modified via the configuration file.